Toggle Menu

 LEAD is intended to provide graduate students and ECP’s from diverse groups (e.g., ethnic and racial, sexual and gender diversity, individuals with a disability) the opportunity to gain leadership and professional skills, and increase their professional network.
 LEAD fellows also have the opportunity to be on a special email distribution list that announces educational, leadership, and award opportunities.
 Participation in LEAD also allows for eligible participants to earn Continuing Education Credits.
 LEAD will also produce periodic virtual learning opportunities at no cost to participants.

-If the LEAD Institute is held virtually due to public health concerns and travel is not required, upon completion of the program LEAD Fellows will be given $300 to put toward participation in other SCCAP sponsored conferences or educational opportunities.
+If the LEAD Institute is held virtually due to public health concerns and travel is not required, upon completion of the program LEAD Fellows will be given stipend to put toward participation in other SCCAP sponsored conferences or educational opportunities.

 Eligibility Criteria for LEAD Fellows:

-• This institute is open to graduate students from APA, PCSAS, or CPA-accredited programs, or from schools that have officially entered into the accreditation process, OR ECP’s (members within 10-years of earning their doctoral degree).
+• This institute is open to currently enrolled graduate students from APA, PCSAS, or CPA-accredited programs, or from schools that have officially entered into the accreditation process, OR ECP’s (members within 10-years of earning their doctoral degree).

 • Applicants must be a member of SCCAP.
 SCCAP is free to join for students and post-docs (https://sccap53.org/join/).